TheRenegadeCoder/sample-programs/docs/projects/fizz-buzz/_posts/2018-12-11-powershell.md

 PowerShell FizzBuzz Script Output

-The default output of the FizzBuzz script written in PowerShell.
+The default output of the FizzBuzz script written in PowerShell.[^1]

 ### Finally, A Script!